 Goa has been through a dizzying array of rulers from Ashoka’s Mauryan empire in the 3rd century BC to the long-ruling Kadambas from the 3rd century AD, and the Hindu Vijayanagar empire to the Adil Shahs of Bijapur in the 15th century.
 But it was the arrival of the Portuguese in 1510 that changed the course of Goan history, religion and culture forever.
-Their 450-year reign only came to an end in 1961 when they were kicked out by the Indian Army.
+The 450-year Portuguese occupation only came to an end in 1961 when they were ousted by the Indian Army.

 According to Hindu legend, Goa was created by Parasurama, the sixth incarnation of the Hindu god Vishnu, who shot an arrow into the Arabian Sea and commanded the tide to retreat, to create a peaceful spot for his Brahmin caste to live.